alexandrpershin/MyMoneyBox/README.md

  5. Chucker interceptor library to visualise network requests (is disabled for release version).
  6. Ktx library for some cool extensions
  7. Retrofit library for networking
- 8. Encryption library for encryption data in SharedPreferences

 ## How app works?